Sampreeth2002/Meeting-Scheduler/readme.md

 There can be many organiser by creating different accounts and each organiser can see the meeting he/she have created.
 At any time,the meeting can be edited or deleted before meeting starts.
 The organiser can even see the upcoming meetings and previous meetings he/she have created.
+You can start the project by typing "node index.js" or "npm run dev" and start server at "http://localhost:3000/" in your browser.